 You can get this book here:

-*-the price was taken from Amazon.co.uk and Amazon.com on the current date.
-The price might change at the time of your purchase.
+*-the price was taken from Amazon.co.uk and Amazon.com at the current date.
+The price might change at your time of purchase.
 The links used in this post for book purchases are affiliates.